JayDDD/Project3/README.md

 # Project 3

-## Overview
+## Introduction

 This is a project started by Udacity, the topic is Behavior Cloning.
+The training data come from the training driving by ourself, which will produce images from the cameras mounted on the car and a CVS file which contain basic information of the training driving process.

 ---